mu-semtech/ember-data-table/README.md

   - `onClickRow` :: See above.
-  - `linkedRoutes` :: A copy of `linkedRoutes` as mentioned above but adding the `model` key which contains the specific model to supply to the linked route for this row (eg: the `id`, `uuid` or the full `item`)
+  - `linkedRoutes` :: A copy of `linkedRoutes` as mentioned above but adding the `model` key which contains the specific model to supply to the linked route for this row (e.g.: the `id`, `uuid` or the full `item`)
   - `fields` :: See above.
   - `DataCells` :: Contextual component which provides information for rendering the data cells of a row.
-Supplying a block to DataCells will yield a block which is used forrendering the `:dataCells` named block.
+Supplying a block to DataCells will yield a block which is used for rendering the `:dataCells` named block.
 - `data-cells` :: Renders all the cells containing real data in a row.
   This includes selection of the row and links.
 Receives a hash with